Density of states #

 Plot filtered DOS: show projected DOS curves based on the filter selections.
 This mode requires projected DOS data and at least one filter.

-DOS Figure Orientation: select the orientation of the figure.
+Figure Orientation: select the orientation of the figure.
 Horizontal to plot energy on x, or Vertical to plot energy on y.

 Smoothing: adjust line smoothing from 0 to 1; use 0 for no smoothing and 1 for maximum smoothing.
 ECharts applies smooth line interpolation (Bezier-style) using this factor.

-Line/Marker Panel
+Line/Marker

 Line: choose the line style (Solid, Dashed, or Dotted).